section-engineering-education/engineering-education/content/articles/managing-queues-beanstalkd/index.md

 ### Conclusion
-We have set up our Laravel application to use the beanstalk queue driver in this tutorial.

-We installed this package and created a job that we wanted to dispatch to the beanstalk queue.
+We now have set up our Laravel application to use the beanstalkd queue driver in this tutorial.
+We also installed this package and created a job that we wanted to dispatch to the beanstalkd queue.

-We also automated dispatching the jobs to the beanstalk queue using the native supervisor service.
+We then automated dispatching the jobs to the beanstalkd queue using the native supervisor service.

-Happy Coding!
+Happy coding!

 ---
 Peer Review Contributions by: [Miller Juma](/engineering-education/authors/miller-juma/)